-Our Hydraulics operations footprint leverages manufacturing centers in North America, Europe and Asia.
-Established supplier relationships and manufacturing capabilities in precision machining, finishing, heat treatment, process automation and test allow us to deliver best in class quality and market leading hydraulic control solutions.
+Our Hydraulics operations footprint leverages manufacturing centers in North America, Europe, and Asia.
+Established supplier relationships and manufacturing capabilities in precision machining, finishing, heat treatment, process automation, and test allow us to deliver best in class quality and market leading hydraulic control solutions.

-We are continually driving improvements in operational performance.
-Projects leverage Lean Six Sigma best practices and automation to continually improve the safety, quality and productivity of our operating processes.
+We leverage Lean Six Sigma best practices and automation to continually improve the safety, quality, and productivity of our operating processes.
 Factory and supplier management is grounded in a people first approach that leverages the talents of our diverse global operations team.
 All global sites (across segments) operate to high standards of environmental stewardship and social responsibility and are advancing projects to reduce the global impact of our operating activities.

-We offer a wide range of advanced electronics manufacturing capabilities that deliver integrated electronic control solutions to our diverse end markets.
+We offer a wide range of advanced electronics manufacturing capabilities that deliver integrated electronic control solutions to diverse end markets.
 Manufacturing value streams incorporate high speed surface mount technology ("SMT") production lines with 3D solder paste inspection, 3D automated optical inspection and x-ray inspection to ensure quality and process control.
 Multipoint functional testing is conducted to ensure quality control of assembled products.
 Products are serialized and test data is captured against serial numbers and stored in a manufacturing execution system ("MES") database for product traceability.

-Our culture of continuous improvement and people first approach spans both segments.
-Structured programs ensure our supply chains comply with Conflict Minerals standards, and we are moving our electronics manufacturing to lead free processes to further drive social responsibility and environmental stewardship.
+Our culture of continuous improvement and people first approach spans across both segments.
+Structured programs ensure our supply chains comply with Conflict Minerals standards, and social responsibility and environmental stewardship initiatives are an integral part of our global operating system.